 Dale Giali is a litigator who has represented a number of the world's largest multinational corporations in complex food, beverage and consumer product false advertising counseling and litigation, including defending consumer class actions and prosecuting and defending competitor lawsuits.
 He regularly practices in state and federal trial and appellate courts in cases involving false advertising related to nutrition and health claims, claims involving "natural" and transgenic products, alleged violations of the FDCA/NLEA, PPIA, FMIA and Lanham Act (and state counterparts), state and federal warranty claims and violations of state consumer protection laws.
 He is recognized by clients and peers for his imaginative defense strategies, his understanding of the industries he serves and for his successful results on behalf of the firm's clients.

 Dale also has significant experience in California’s Automatic Renewal Law and the federal Restore Online Shopper Confidence Act (or ROSCA), franchise relationship counseling, and in litigating allegations of antitrust violations, unfair business practices, unfair competition, misappropriation of trade secrets, breach of contract, business torts, and franchise agreement violations.

-Benchmark Litigation 2018 recognized Dale as a Local Litigation Star for class actions and he was named a BTI Super All-Star for 2020.
-He was also recognized by The National Law Journal recognized him as a 2017 Litigation Trailblazer.
-Dale practices within the firm’s Food & Beverage, Class Action and Consumer Protection practice groups, each of which was recognized as a Law360 practice group of the year.
+Benchmark Litigation 2020 recognizes Dale as a Local Litigation Star for class actions and he was named a BTI Super All-Star for 2020.
+He was also recognized by The National Law Journal as a 2017 Litigation Trailblazer.
+Dale practices within the firm’s Food & Beverage, Class Action and Consumer Protection practice groups, each of which has recently been recognized as a Law360 practice group of the year.
 In 2014, Dale was identified by Law360 as one of four "MVPs" in the United States in the field of class action litigation.
-Dale has been listed in Legal 500 several times, including in 2013 as a "Leading Individual" for trade secret misappropriation litigation and was named to the Hall of Fame in 2017.
+Dale has been listed in Chambers USA and Legal 500 several times, including in 2013 as a Legal 500 "Leading Individual" for trade secret misappropriation litigation, and he was named to the publication’s Hall of Fame in 2017 and 2020.
 He has also been repeatedly recognized as one of Southern California's Super Lawyers.
 Dale is regularly quoted in news publications regarding legal developments involving false advertising of consumer packaged goods.